-1 In cases where one or more alternatives are not available options to project participants, a different procedure than provided here would be required to demonstrate additionality and identify the baseline scenario Such cases might include grid-connected power projects (where an alternative might be electricity produced by other facilities not under the control of project participants) or other projects that increase the delivery of a given product to a local, regional or global market.
-In such cases, baseline scenarios might be rather complex (such as the combined margin scenario in ACM0002), and the methods for comparing alternatives may differ from those provided here (e.g. benchmark analysis or other methods that utilize information about the markets in which such projects might compete).
-The Meth Panel is considering whether
+1 In cases where one or more alternatives are not available options to under the control of project participants, a different procedure than provided here would be required to demonstrate additionality and identify the baseline scenario-than provided here.
+One reason is that this tool only provides for an investment comparison analysis and not for a benchmark investment analysis.
+An investment comparison analysis can only be used to demonstrate additionality if all plausible and credible alternatives could be implemented by the project participants.
+Where a credible and plausible alternative scenario could not be implemented by project participants, a benchmark analysis should be used to demonstrate the additionality of the project.
+For example, in case of a project constructing a new biofuel production plant, to demonstrate additionality it is not sufficient to show that the production of fossil fuels - an option that may not be available to project participants - is economically more attractive than the production of biofuels, since both the production of fossil fuels and the construction of the new biofuel plant may be economically attractive and both may occur in the absence of the CDM.
+In this case, it should be demonstrated that the construction of the new biofuel production plant alone is economically not attractive without the CDM.
+Such cases might include grid-connected power projects (where an alternative might be electricity produced by other facilities not under the control of project participants) or other projects that increase the delivery of a given product to a local, regional or global market.
+In such cases, baseline scenarios might be rather complex (such as the combined margin scenario in ACM0002), and the methods for comparing alternatives may differ from those provided here (e.g. benchmark analysis or other methods that utilize information about the markets in which such projects might compete) - The Meth Panel is considering whether